00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 The yield for junior tranche in a Huma pool proceeds with an "up to" label.
 The yield is calculated by keeping senior-to-junior ratio at the maximum allowed value.
 As more deposits go to the junior tranche, it can no longer maintain the maximum senior-to-junior ratio even if the remaining room in the pool is filled with senior tranche.
 When this happens, the "up to" yield for a junior tranche will reduce.

-### How does First-loss Cover work?
+### How does First Loss Cover work?
 How does it protect the investors?

-First-loss Cover acts as a protective buffer by absorbing initial losses in the event of a default.
+First Loss Cover acts as a protective buffer by absorbing initial losses in the event of a default.

-- If a loss occurs, the First-loss Cover is used first, shielding both Junior and Senior tranche investors.
+- If a loss occurs, the First Loss Cover is used first, shielding both Junior and Senior tranche investors.
-- After the First-loss Cover is exhausted, Junior tranche investors bear any remaining losses, with Senior tranche investors affected only if both the First-loss Cover and Junior tranche are depleted.
+- After the First Loss Cover is exhausted, Junior tranche investors bear any remaining losses, with Senior tranche investors affected only if both the First Loss Cover and Junior tranche are depleted.

 This structure provides extra protection to Senior tranche investors, making their investment safer, while Junior tranche investors take on more risk in exchange for higher returns.